-CBD oil is an oil made from Cannabidiol, a chemical compound that is found in cannabis, it is sometimes used to treat addiction and epilepsy.
+CBD oil is an oil made from Cannabidiol, a chemical compound that is found in cannabis, and can be used to treat addiction and epilepsy.
 It is also used in some countries to help reduce pain in people with multiple sclerosis.
-CBD is often confused with THC, this is the part of the cannabis plant that is responsible for getting high.

 There are 113 cannabinoids that are present in cannabis, some like THC can impair cognition (get you high) while others can counteract this.
 CBD belongs to the latter group.
 A 2015 study by Iseger & Bossong demonstrated that CBD works as an anti-psychotic (1).

 Best CBD Oil

 When compared to other CBD oils available on the market, American Hemp oil is superior in taste, quality, and effectiveness.
 Their CBD oil provides you with a potent dose of CBD derived from CO2 extraction flash chromatography, which removes the THC content from the source product and provides you with the a truly pure result.